 In the wild, star tortoises are endangered due to loss of habitat and illegal collecting.
 In fact, the Burmese star tortoise is one of the most endangered tortoises in the world.
 Never obtain wild-caught star specimens as pets.
 Always buy captive-bred tortoises.

 Young Burmese star tortoise showing his beautiful colors.
 Just look at that cute face those and lovely eyes. :O)

-Angulate (Angulated) tortoises (Chersina angulata) are small, beautiful tortoises native to South Africa.
-They are sometimes called "fighting tortoises" due to the males' intensive desire to joust with each other.
-Their shells are decorated with dots and triangles.
-Some individuals are very colorful, while others are more plain brown.
+The angulate tortoise (Chersina angulata), aka bowsprit tortoise, is a small, beautiful species native to South Africa.
+Angulates are sometimes called "fighting tortoises" due to the males' intensive desire to joust with each other.
+Their dark shells are decorated with dots and triangles.
+Many individuals are very colorful, while a few are more plain brown.

-Golden Greek (Testudo graeca ssp) tortoises have become more common as pets in recent years.
-No wonder, they have beautiful coloring and are easy to keep due their small size.
-Many goldens are almost patternless, while others have "domino dots" or even more traditional Greek shell markings.
-Their beautiful looks and fantastic "outgoing" (less timid) personalities have made them popular.
+The golden Greek tortoise is one of the more popular varieties of the Greek tortoises.
+No wonder, many goldens have lovely coloring, delightful personalities, and are easier to keep due their small size.
+Many goldens are almost patternless, while others have "domino dots" or even more traditional Greek tortoise shell markings.
+Their beautiful looks and their fantastic, less timid personalities have made them well liked.